 There are a few things you can do to ensure you select the best possible rug design for your room.
 Color, style and pattern, and type of fiber are all properties you need to consider before making a purchase.

 First, take a color inventory of the room and define the three most prominent colors.
 These are the colors you want to have in the rug you select.

 For example, if you have a floral blue and white drapery pattern, solid or print blue and white furniture with various patterned matching pillows, you can play up one or both colors depending on the rug you select.
-You may want the crisp stark contrast of a white shag and flokati rug.
+You may want the crisp stark contrast of a white shag rug.
 This look is especially chic against a dark wood floor.
 Another choice might be a blue and white chevron rug design.